Cohomologist/cohomologist.github.io/_posts/2023-04-17-data-structure-algebra.md

 F = M/\langle uw = wu, 1w = w1 = w \mid u, w \in M \rangle
 $$

 And there we have it: now we have a way of reasoning about algebraic data structures.
 A sum $a + b$ represents a sum type `Either a b`, and a product represents a product type `(a, b)`.
-But how do we represent types that are constructed from other types?
+But how do we represent types that are constructed from other types, perhaps recursively?
 We can just quotient $A$ by relations representing those constructors.
 For example, if $m_a = 1 + a$ represents the `Maybe a` type, we just quotient $F$ by an ideal which forces the equality to hold:

 $$
 A = F/\langle m_a - 1 - a \rangle
 $$

-For all nonprimitive types in $U$, we want to impose the relations $R$ to yield a quotient algebra $F/R$ that allow us to reduce them to a sum and product of primitive types.
-In other words, if $P \subseteq F$ is the subalgebra consisting only of sums and products of primitive types, every equivalence class in $F/R$ should contain an element of $P$.
-From now on, whenever we mention $A$, we don't mention a specific choice of $U$, assume that we let $U$ be the primitive types along with any nonprimitive types we use which we will provide suitable relations for.
+We can also define recursive types by freely adding fixed points.
+For example, a binary tree $t$ with values of type $a$ is represented by the relation $t = 1 + at^2$.

 ## Derivatives of data structures
 Of course, we have addition and multiplication, but we also take derivatives of data structures as well!
 This concept was introduced in the paper